MichaelMcKibbin/cpu_temp_display/README.md

 - Allow user to set delete interval
 - Optional red warning text if temperature exceeds preset threshold
 - Allow user to set threshold temp
-- Pop-up warning when critical heat is reached - _caution_ need to ensure only one pop-up allowed at a time.
+- Pop-up warning when critical heat is reached - _CAUTION!
+Need to ensure only one pop-up allowed at a time_
 - Check CPU type and lookup manufacturer recommended max temp - how? where?
-- Auto minimise the PowerShell window
+- Auto minimise the PowerShell window on script run
 - Auto restart in Administrator mode if run in user mode
+- Auto launch PowerShell in administrator mode - Error in normal mode: `Get-WmiObject : Access denied`
-- Auto launch PowerShell in minimised administrator mode - is this possible?
+  - Auto launch PowerShell in minimised administrator mode - requires previous step

 ## Requirements